connectomicslab/connectomemapper3/paper/paper.md

 \textbf{A flexible and interoperable workflow for multi-modal human connectome mapping.}
-Connectome Mapper 3 (CMP3) implements a workflow that creates a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard.
+Connectome Mapper 3 (CMP3) implements a workflow that creates a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard, as illustrated by \autoref{fig:cmp3-diagram}.
-It relies on Nipype [@GorgolewskiNipype:2011] and adopts a modular architecture.
-As illustrated by \autoref{fig:cmp3-diagram}, the workflow is composed of three different pipelines (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).

 ![\textbf{Overview of the Connectome Mapper 3 BIDS App's workflow.}
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

+It relies on Nipype [@GorgolewskiNipype:2011] and adopts a modular architecture, composed of three different pipelines (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
 Each pipeline is represented by a Nipype workflow that takes a BIDS formatted dataset as input, and runs a number of sub-workflows (stages).
 Each stage implements one or multiple tasks, where each task can interface with either